rcarmo/raspi-cluster/README.md

 Nevertheless, the current configuration provides me with 20 ARMv7 cores clocked at 1GHz, and that's nothing to sneeze at.

-But I'm open to [sponsoring][d] so that I can upgrade this to have at least twice as many boards...
+But I'm open to [sponsoring][d] so that I can upgrade this to have at least twice as many boards, or move to a set of beefier ARM64 boards.
+The [NVIDIA Jetson](https://developer.nvidia.com/buy-jetson), in particular, would be great, but five of them aren't easy to come by.

 [etcd]: https://github.com/coreos/etcd
 [hz]: http://www.hazelcast.org